jpbberry/discord-tag/README.md

 ### setStatus(type, game)
 Sets status.
 Type = 'playing'/'streaming'/'listening'/'watching'.
 And game is the text after said type.

+### setBotRun(botrun)
+Sets whether or not bots can run commands.
+This is false by default as is recommended.

 ### addCommand(commandName, commandResponse, [autoDelete])
 commandName = What the bot responds too (after prefix).